BDC Hamburger Icon

 Open row

 These days, people spend nearly as much time online as they do offline.
-With this constant interconnectivity, people are confronted with various online user experiences depending on where they shop and browse.
+With this constant interconnectivity, people are confronted with a wide range of online experiences depending on where they shop and browse.

 As a business owner, ask yourself how your company can balance good product design with ethics.
-The design teams of businesses of all sizes always must hold themselves accountable.
-Here are some strategies for how to do that.
+Business design teams — of all sizes — must always hold themselves accountable.
+Here are some strategies to help provide an ethical user experience.

 How to provide an ethical user experience